davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 The more specific the elements kinds type, the more efficient the array operations.

-As the variation in the types of items held in an array becomes more heterogenous, the elements kinds type of the array changes.
+As the variation in the types of items held in an array becomes more heterogeneous, the elements kinds type of the array changes.
 It always changes in the direction specific -> generic, never in the other direction.

 For example: if an array has only small integer values, the array has a very specific elements kinds; once floating point numbers are added, the elements kinds becomes more generic, and if you add in some strings, the elements kinds becomes very generic.
 If the strings and floating point numbers are removed from the array, and only small integers remain, the elements kinds type remains very generic, because these values can never get more specific.